ximenesyuri/ximenesyuri.com/content/libs/typed/index.md

 # Code

-The library code is freely available in [github](https://github.com/ximenesyuri/typed).
+The library code is freely available at the Github repository [ximenesyuri/typed](https://github.com/ximenesyuri/typed).

 # Install